NETWAYS/foreman-training/provisioning/02_configuration.md

 * Steps:
  * Change the Installation media "Debian mirror" to the local repo (if provided)
  * Create the Operating system "Debian" with Major version "12", Description "Debian bookworm", Family "Debian", Release name "bookworm"
- * Associate the PXELinux template "Preseed default PXELinux" with Debian
  * Associate the Provision template "Preseed default" with Debian
- * Associate the finish template "Preseed default finish" with Debian
- * Associate the operating system with the Templates and set Architecture "x86_64", Partition table "Preseed default LVM" and "Preseed default", Installation media "Debian mirror" and set boolean parameter "enable-official-puppet7-repo" to "true"
+ * Associate the operating system with the Templates and set Architecture "x86_64", Partition table "Preseed default LVM" and "Preseed default", Installation media "Debian mirror" and set boolean parameter "enable-official-puppet8-repo" to "true"

 ~~~SECTION:notes~~~